 It is very crucial that all employees have complete knowledge in the product or services being offered in a business.
 There is nothing worse then when you are asking questions regarding a product or service and the worker has to call someone, run and get someone else from the back, tells you wrong information or ask’s you to return on another day when someone with more knowledge will be there.
 Now yes there are certain extenuating circumstances such as employees going through training, but all too often in hopes of putting employees on their own quickly so there’s only one employee to pay a day, they are put on their own too early and don’t have full knowledge of what they are talking about.
 This will create room for people especially perfectionist’s and one’s in a hurry to leave and not want to return thinking that everyone just has poor knowledge of the business.

 All to often we hear complaints by word of mouth stating that an employee at a certain business was short, rude, callous, or uptight while servicing a customer.
-This creates a huge problem for the business.
+This creates a huge problem for the business and can potentially be harmful enough to cause you to need to rebrand.
 Word of mouth travels extremely fast and we all know that when we hear something, we take it to heart and usually stay clear of the business without even trying it out for ourselves.
 Talk to your customers, smile, make suggestion’s but don’t be overbearing at the same time.
 People like to chat, especially stay at home moms who don’t get out often.
 I recently went to a store to get one thing in particular, I left two hour’s later with something completely different from what I planned on getting.
 The owner of the store pointed me in a better direction, explained why it would be better and actually chatted with me about everything and anything, it gave me a sense of feeling that she got me, knew what I was about and was truly caring of my needs.